mdri00/intro-git/README.md

 :computer: Bob shares the commit(s) with Alice : click on `push` to publish the local commits on GitHub.
 To see the new version, Alice clicks on `pull`.
 Check that the code on Alice's computer now matches the modifications the Bob `commit`ed and  `push`ed.

 :computer: What if Alice wants to add a comment to the new code ?
 After `pull`ing Bob's changes, Alice can make new changes, for example adding a comment, `add` the file, `commit` the change, and `push` it.
+Don't forget to also `pull` Alice's changes on Bob's computer !

 ## 1b - falling back to older versions